vandenberghinc/w3bsite/w3bsite/README.md

 5: Whitelist your public ip (https://aruljohn.com). <br>
 6: Note / copy the api key which will be required later. <br>

-#### /.website.py
+#### /website.py
-Create a file named "website.py" in your websites root directory.
+Create a file named "website.py" in your website's root directory.

 	my-website/
 		website.py